promotedai/promoted-ts-client/README.md

 Clients are responsible for setting `retrievalRank`.

-If you want to log using paginated data, please review the `# insertionStart` section.
+If you want to log using paginated data, please review the `# retrievalInsertionOffset` section.

 ### Experiments